 Where can I get the most up-to-date, correct information?
 I do not know what sources to trust.

-The COVID-19 situation is rapidly evolving, with changes happening almost every day.
-Because of the unpredictable nature of the disease, we recommend that you first turn to your doctor for the most up-to-date information.
+We recommend that you first turn to your doctor for the most up-to-date information.